ChimeHQ/SwiftTreeSitter/README.md

 - Close to full coverage of the C API
 - Swift/Foundation types where possible
 - Standard query result mapping for highlights and injections
-- Query predicate support via `ResolvingQueryCursor`
+- Query predicate/directive support via `ResolvingQueryCursor` and `ResolvingQueryMatchSequence`

 SwiftTreeSitter is fairly low-level.
 If you are looking a higher-level system for syntax highlighting and other syntactic operations, you might want to have a look at [Neon](https://github.com/ChimeHQ/Neon).